harshagarwal2245/stock_analysis/README.md

 for further development.
 In first two parts are based on Eda first part is for calculating various indicators like Vwap, trends and second part is used for Visualizing data using time series along with bollinger bands and other technical indicators like moving average.
 Next two part is of modeling in first part we predict close price by using linear regression and some other variables are considered it also uses CPAT theory which takes beta values and in second part we created model that will classify trade calls i.e. to hold to buy or to sort calls main indicator used for these is bollinger bands and moving average after training on machine learning model it had given 79% accuracy and other stocks of 50+ accurate which is very good.
-In next two parts we used other indicators like sharpe ratio to select which stock should be included in your portfiolo or not and recommend the best and similar stocks with help of volatility and standard deviation.
+In next two parts we used other indicators like sharpe ratio to select which stock should be included in your portfiolo or not and recommend the best and similar stocks with help of volatility and standard deviation i.e. doing diverfication analysis.
 Hence completing modern portfolio stratergy

 **Achivement**
 1. Investors who had basic idea can use this to get technical indicators and identify trends